fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionCountryDisplayName
 **Description:** &#x1F4A5; The CollectionCountryDisplayName element contains the name of the country to which the location belongs in the version recommended by the data producer.
 Repositories should treat the name provided by this element as the primary country name when displaying the metadata in relation to this particular data set (e.g. collection or collection).
 The repository may use alternative names provided by services such as GeoNames to improve discoverability and to enhance browsing and search experience.
-The repository may also translate the name into other languages if no CollectionCountryDisplayName name is given for a particular interface language.
-Data producers can provide CollectionCountryDisplayName values for multiple interface languages.

 	Discovery:					searchable
 	Display:					page